proinsias/proinsias.github.io/_posts/2018/2018-09-27-Git-List--different-commits-between-two-branches.md

 ---
 layout: single
-title: "Git: List Different Commits Between Two Branches"
+title: 'Git: List Different Commits Between Two Branches'
 date: 2018-09-27 10:14
-last_modified_at: 2018-09-27 10:14
+last_modified_at: 2023-04-26 13:22:37
+categories:
-categories: til
+    - til
 tags:
     - git
     - til
 ---

 There are times when I want to get a sense of the difference between two